alessonscap/rsna-challenge-2018/docs/source/index.md

 * CUDA 9.0.176
 * cuddn 7.1.4

-The remaining python requirements are described in `requirements.txt`.
+The remaining Python requirements are described in `requirements.txt`.

 Usage
 ===================================================